Strandberg Boden Fusion NX 6 Amber Yellow vs Music Man Stephen Egerton Stingray

 Tuners

 The Music Man Stephen Egerton Stingray has the best tuners of the two because they are locking tuners.
-They'll help to keep your guitar in tune because they allow you to tune the guitar without wrapping the strings around the posts.
+They'll help to keep your guitar in tune because they allow you to tune it without wrapping the strings around the posts.
 This avoids variations in the tuning due to the strings changing position at the post after a bend.
 They come at the disadvantage of being slightly heavier than regular tuners.
 Also, it makes it a lot easier to restring.

 Nevertheless, the Strandberg Boden Fusion NX 6 Amber Yellow has a locking nut, so it should have even better tune stability and doesn't need locking tuners.